 What Qualifies as a Legitimate Home Office?

 The regular use test requires consistent business activity in that space.
 You can’t claim a room you only use occasionally for work-related tasks.
 The principal place of business requirement gets a bit more nuanced.
 If you conduct business activities in multiple locations, the IRS looks at where you spend most of your time and where you generate most of your income.
-You might also qualify if you use the space to conduct administrative or management activities for your business, even if you perform services elsewhere.
+You might also qualify if you use the space to conduct administrative or management activities for your business, even if you perform services elsewhere, as detailed in IRS Publication 587.

 Remote employees face additional hurdles when claiming home office deductions.
 The Tax Cuts and Jobs Act of 2017 eliminated the home office deduction for W-2 employees through 2025.
 This means if you receive a W-2 from your employer, you generally cannot claim home office expenses, even if working from home is required.
 The deduction remains available exclusively for self-employed individuals, independent contractors, and those operating side businesses from home.